niharmehta/juicepass_proxy_install_scripts/README.md

 *** Important: For reliable operation,  CONFIGURE YOUR JUICEBOX TO A NEW SSID THAT IS USED BETWEEN IT AND THE PI WHICH IS ACTING AS A WIFI ACCESS POINT.

 Packages and services installed and configured:
+JuicePassProxy -  @ivanfmartinez juicebox_commands branch.
 Docker
 Portainer
 HostAPD (run access point on wlan0)
 DNSMasq  DHCP server and (DNS Intercept of directory API and jbv1.emotorwerks.com)
 IPforward – Routing between interfaces
 Iptables – Perform port intercept & rewrite for 8042 and 8047
-JuicePass Proxy - The main application container to interface  with Juicebox and your MQTT server (and more)
-iotop - disk diagnostics
+iotop - disk activity viewer
 logrotate - creates an entry for rotating the log juicepassproxy log file journtald - moves log file to  ram  and limits size.